 A California Immigration Law Overview

 With our terms now in order, we will look specifically at several of California’s existing immigration laws while explaining what they mean for immigrants.
 Several pieces of legislation have been introduced and signed into law in recent years.
-These have by and large expanded immigrant protections, while clarifying several gray areas.
+These have, by and large, expanded immigrant protections while clarifying several gray areas.

 Below are a few points to consider in assessing California’s legislative response to immigration challenges and realities.